gridsingularity/gsy-decentralized-exchange/docs/node/pallets.md

 - `AlreadyRegistered`: Returned when an account is already registered.
 - `AlreadyRegisteredProxyAccount`: Returned when a proxy account is already registered.
 - `NoSelfProxy`: Returned when an account tries to register itself as a proxy account.
-- `NotARegisteredMatchingEngineOperator`: Returned when an account is not a registered matching engine operator.
+- `NotARegisteredExchangeOperator`: Returned when an account is not a registered exchange operator.
 - `NotARegisteredProxyAccount`: Returned when an account is not a registered proxy account.
 - `NotARegisteredUserAccount`: Returned when an account is not a registered user account.
 - `NotARegisteredUserOrProxyAccount`: Returned when an account is not a registered user or proxy account.